Desbeers/Chord-Provider/README.md

 The iOS app will make an iCloud folder named "Chord Provider"; that's where your songs should be stored.
 In the macOS app, you can select a folder with your songs.
 If you use the same iCloud folder; updates are instantly.

-### Known issues

-- When you switch from light to dark mode and visa-versa; the chord diagrams are not updated.
-- SwiftUI 'DocumentGroup', used to show the songs, is very buggy and limited.
-- 'Pinch to zoom' is buggy on macOS.
-Sometimes it just stops working.
-There is a 'zoom' slider in the toolbar.
-- The 'song' is rendered in a SwiftUI View, so, a bit sluggish...
-But fancy!

 ### Thanks

 Stole code (and ideas) from: